Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Research Trend and Discussions

-\textit{\textbf{Less plausible performance of event-based vision models in the dark.}} Low light conditions bring noise mainly due to the sufficient intensity changes that do not generate an event.
-The noise can be briefly called "holes" or false negatives.
+\textit{\textbf{ Lower accuracy of event-based vision models in the dark.}} Low light conditions significantly increase shot noise and blur (due to prolonged photoreceptor response times) in DVS.
+The noises can be briefly called "holes" or false negatives.
 This leads to unreliable scene understanding of event cameras.
-Inspired by deep image denoising, employing deep learning for noise cancellation of event data is a promising approach \cite{wang2020joint}.
+Employing DL for noise cancellation of event data is a promising approach \cite{wang2020joint}.
 In addition, multi-sensor fusion is a valuable direction.
-For example, thermal sensors have been widely used in the dark\cite{zhang2021object}.
+For example, thermal sensors have been widely used in the dark \cite{zhang2021object}.
 Therefore, developing DL-based methods that take thermal and event data as inputs is worth exploring.

 \textit{\textbf{Are DL-based methods more advantageous than optimized-based ones?}} Optimization-based methods are more applicable to edge computing ~\cite{battiti1992first} but are still unlikely to reach global optima\textemdash more likely to be trapped in saddle points ~\cite{Goodfellow-et-al-2016} ).
 By contrast, DNNs are superior in that they can flexibly learn the multi-dimension data and extract better feature representations.
-Intuitively, DNNs have the potential to learn spatiotemporal information from events.
-Superior performance has been demonstrated in exploring the temporal correlation of events with various DNNs in the literature~\cite{Spiketransformer,videorecontransformer,RecurrentTransformers}.
+Intuitively, DNNs have the potential to learn spatial-temporal information from events.
+Superior results has been demonstrated in exploring the temporal correlation of events with various DNNs in the literature.
 Also, owning to the numerical stability and efficiency, DNNs allow hidden state encoding for effective prediction in various tasks.
-For example, in the context of event-based SLAM, implicit encoding of event streams exhibits higher spatiotemporal consistency than naively tracking fired pixels, enabling estimation of ego-motion and 3D scene reconstruction jointly, where the optimization-based method shows significantly lower performance.
+For example, in the context of event-based SLAM, implicit encoding of event streams exhibits higher spatial-temporal consistency than naively tracking fired pixels, enabling estimation of ego-motion and 3D scene reconstruction jointly, whereas the optimization-based method shows significantly lower accuracy.

+\textit{\textbf{Is focal alignment necessary between RGB and event pixels in event cameras?}} Event cameras have emerged as an efficient alternative for capturing motion information.
+Recent studies highlight the potential of DNNs in leveraging both RGB and event data to enhance images, enabling crucial tasks like deblurring and video frame interpolation.
+This capability holds significant practical applications in areas such as augmented reality and virtual reality.
+However, achieving the desired image quality mandates RGB characteristics comparable to advanced mobile RGB sensors, along with precise focal alignment between RGB and event pixels on the sensor.
+To address these challenges, one promising approach involves the development of hybrid-type sensors that seamlessly integrate high-frame-rate event pixels with advanced mobile RGB pixels.